Search

 A defined contribution plan is a retirement account offered through an employer.
 They include:

-You and your employer can both contribute funds into this account up to certain limits set by the IRS each year.
+You and your employer both can contribute funds into this account up to certain limits set by the IRS each year.
 Once you contribute to these accounts, you can invest your money in any of the provided mutual funds or other investments available through your particular account administrator.

 One major differentiator between a defined contribution plan and a non-401(k) investment account, such as a brokerage account, are the tax advantages.
 Typically, all investments fall into an income tax bucket of either "tax now," "tax later" or "tax never."